GokulArumugam/spotify-data-streaming/README.md

 #### 1. Source Data Extraction (Two Instances):

 - Extract data from two sources named "GetWeeklyJSON" and "GetWeeklyJSON2," both associated with the same dataset reference named "ds_weekly_data_raw."
-- The source data includes information about songs, with attributes like 'song_id' and 'weekly_data.'
+- The source data includes song information, with attributes like 'song_id' and 'weekly_data.'

 #### 2. Flatten and Select Relevant Columns (Two Instances):

 - For the first instance:
-  - Flatten the nested structure of 'weekly_data' to make it more suitable for further processing.
+  - Flatten the nested 'weekly_data structure to make it more suitable for further processing.
   - Select specific columns like 'WeekID,' 'SongID,' 'WeekStartDate,' 'WeekEndDate,' and 'WeeklyStreams.'

 - For the second instance: